Meower-Everywhere/ESP32/README.md

 # ESP32
-Run Meower on your ESP32 dev board
+Access Meower from the serial output on your ESP32 dev board